-Undergraduate students are encouraged to speak with their Academic Advisor or Student Success Coach before registering to repeat a course taken at Rivier University.
+Undergraduate students are encouraged to speak with their Academic Advisor before registering to repeat a course taken at Rivier University.
 Students who wish to repeat any course must take the same course.
 While only the last grade is used in calculating the cumulative grade point average, the original grade remains on the transcript.
 Each repeated course is counted only once in fulfilling degree requirements.